ManoelFer/next-with-postgresql-boilerplate/README.md

 ## How to start ✅

 Execute the queries in your postgress connection:

 ⚠️ If you don't know how to do this, watch the [video](https://www.youtube.com/watch?v=L_2l8XTCPAE)!

 ```
-CREATE DATABASE nexttests;
+CREATE DATABASE note_db;

 CREATE TABLE notes(
   id BIGSERIAL NOT NULL PRIMARY KEY,